by Erin McDonnell, Implementation Consultant, Foothold Technology

 Homelessness, COTS and AWARDS

 Only a short distance away, Pathways Vermont has been using AWARDS since 2015 for similar purposes.
 Founded in 2009, Pathways Vermont was tasked with implementing the Housing First model across the state.
 In part, the Housing First model begins with the understanding that working with people with long histories of homelessness requires accessibility to housing as a very first, necessary step to ensure an individual’s long-term success.
 Lindsay Casale, Pathways Vermont’s Housing First Program Manager, shared some tips on how AWARDS is being used at her agency to drive decision making during one of our webinars.
-You can access a recording of that webinar here.
 Lindsay summed up one of her key tips by stating, “with data from AWARDS, we can show funders that what we’re doing is working in a consistent way.”
 Grounded in data, Pathways Vermont can share real world examples of how its programs are a cost-effective strategy for ending homelessness and how Housing First, as a concept, is supporting thousands of individuals.

 On behalf of the entire Foothold Technology team, I’d like to extend our thanks to all our customers working to make a difference in each of their communities.
 Whether it’s COTS and Pathways Vermont, who are helping more Vermonters find sustainable housing, or our customers across the country using AWARDS to streamline data entry practices, use data to improve internal processes, and provide a data driven argument when advocating for the clients they serve, we’re grateful for the opportunity to work behind the scenes to help our customers provide a voice to those they serve each and every day.